Ivolginsky Datsan is center of Buddhism in Russia.

 - Talk to a lama.

-Lamas are very friendly and can answer any question that you would not ask them.
+Lamas are very friendly and can answer any question that you would ask them.
 You should know in advance that after a conversation it is customary to make a small donation.

 - See Itigelov.